liao961120/intra/main.md

 purpose, we assume this process to be a state-like process influenced by environmental triggers of stress and any potential adverse effects that lower an individual's *evaluation* of his or her cognitive reappraisal ability[^just].
-Note the first process, *cognitive reappraisal*, is more of a trait-like, slow-changing construct as compared to the second state-like perceptual process.
+Note that the first process, *cognitive reappraisal*, is more of a trait-like, slow-changing construct as compared to the second state-like perceptual process.
 Distinguishing between state- and trait-like constructs, as shown later, affects how we theorize and model the speed of change in these temporal